 It may be lockdown but that hasn’t stopped coronavirus related street art spreading around the globe.
-From London to Melbourne it’s been popped up.
+From London to Melbourne it’s been popping up.
 No surprise really, it’s by far the biggest story of the time which means that it’s prime for artists to cover.
 As a result coronavirus art from around the world has been appearing everywhere.

-From London to Melbourne and in places in between, the street art has been acting as a running commentary.
+From London to Melbourne and in places in between, the street art has acted as a running commentary.
 From tributes to healthcare workers, to reflections on the current situation.
 Street artists have moved from observation to satire.
 All with a view to portraying the world as they currently see it.

 Coronavirus Street Art

 Many artists creating coronavirus street art have been depicting the people on the front line.
 Those actually fighting the virus.
 Across the world people working in the healthcare industries have seen a surge in appreciation.
 This is being reflected in the street art that’s been appearing.